vitoanastasia/vitoanastasia/README.md

 🏠 I live in Silver Spring, MD with my dog and cat.

+📊 I'm currently a Support Analyst contracted to CRISP Shared Services, a Health Information Exchance, through TEKSystems where I support the Master Data Management Infrastructure that manages CRISP patient entities.
+I help ensure Master Data Management Patient Match is operating optimally by evaluating and monitoring system health, act as a Tier-2 support resource, works with customers to help enroll new participants to the HIE, and perform analysis on data attributes to ensure data quality and integrity.

-📊 I'm a Senior Data Analyst.
+Previously, I was a Senior Data Analyst and Business Intelligence Analyst.
 I've worked with healthcare data, both clinical and operational, as well as Sales, Sales Operations, and Sales Support data.
-I'm currently looking for work so if you are looking to hire a talented Senior Data Analyst, connect with me on [LinkedIn](https://www.linkedin.com/in/vito/).
+If you'd like to connect with me, find me on [LinkedIn](https://www.linkedin.com/in/vito/).

 🦄 Skills and Tools: SQL, Tableau, Excel